-Swiss Water's Audit Committee is comprised of three Directors, Messrs.
-Mahler and Rowntree and Ms. Fulton.
+Swiss Water's Audit Committee is comprised of three Directors, Ms. McKenzie (since February 2021) and Messrs.
+Mahler (Chair) and Tringali.
 Each member of the Audit Committee is "independent" and "financially literate" for the purposes of National Instrument 52-110 of the Canadian Securities Administrators ("NI 52-110").